Within Teamwork, you can create tasks in your projects via email.

 Image Placeholder

-However, you also have the option of specifying an existing task list by adding [#Task List Name] or (Task List Name) to the subject line of your email.
+You also have the option of specifying an existing task list by adding [#Task List Name] or (Task List Name) to the subject line of your email.

-If you use a task list name that does not match an existing task list, the task will be sent to the Inbox list.
+• If you use a task list name that does not match an existing task list, the task will be sent to the Inbox list.

-Posting tasks to a specific task list
+Post tasks to a specific task list

 You can also post tasks directly to an individual task list.
 To access the task list email address, hover over the task list name and click the three dots to the right.
 From the dropdown menu, select the Post Tasks via Email option.